jaypisharath/jaypisharath/README.md

 - - - -

 - 👋 Hi, I’m @jaypisharath
-- 👀 I’m interested in leading the development of software to solve real world problems.
+- 👀 I’m interested in leading the development of software to solve real world problems
 - 📫 How to reach me: LinkedIn alias @jaypisharath

 - - - -